rpadovani/rpadovani.com/_posts/2022-05-04-why-you-should-contribute-to-gitlab.md

 ## Find something you are passionate about

-<small>Launchpad and bazaar instead of GitLab and git — down the memory lane!</small>
 You must find a project you are passionate about, and that you use frequently.
 Looking forward to a release, knowing that your contributions will be included, it is a **wonderful satisfaction**, and can really push you to do more.

 Moreover, if you already know the project you want to contribute to, you probably know already the biggest pain points, and where the project needs some contributions.